OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 - The pepper is **shared between stored passwords**, rather than being *unique* like a salt.
 - Unlike a password salt, the pepper **should not be stored in the database**.
 - Peppers are secrets and should be stored in "secrets vaults" or HSMs (Hardware Security Modules).
+See the [Secrets Management Cheat Sheet](Secrets_Management_Cheat_Sheet.md) for more information on securely storing secrets.
 - Like any other cryptographic key, a pepper rotation strategy should be considered.

 ### Work Factors